steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

        'DF,MF', 'FW,DF'], dtype=object)
 ```

-In order to easily search through these combinations, I have grouped some of these psositons together.
+In order to easily search through these combinations, I have grouped some of these positions together.
 The segmentation was decided by me, feel free to edit it if you think it can be refined.

 ```python
 keepers = ['GK']